Substance Use

 DESCRIPTION

 Recovery Support Fundamentals: A Foundational Skills Based Approach is an immersive and interactive exploration of what it means to provide person-centered, ethical, and professional recovery support in addictive, mental health, and crisis related situations.
-Skills such as motivational interviewing, supporting multiple pathways of recovery/wellness, providing culturally responsive services and other skills will be explored and discussed.
+Skills such as motivational interviewing, supporting multiple pathways of recovery/wellness, stages of change and other skills will be explored and discussed.
 Join us to learn the fundamental skills to become an effective and supportive recovery support professional.

 LEARNING OBJECTIVES

-- Understand the role of recovery support related to a person’s substance use.
+• Understand the role of recovery coaching related to a person’s substance use.

-- Understand the role of recovery support related to a person’s mental health.
+• Understand the role of recovery coaching related to a person’s mental health.

-- Practice skills used to provide professional recovery support.
+• Practice skills used to provide recovery coaching services.

 Duration